 This chapter presents an examination of how participation in applied theatre projects can engender change and continuity.
 Using Bourdieu's field theory, I discuss the tensions that exist between the rhetoric of social change and outcomes for participants in applied theatre projects.
 In particular, I draw on findings from a longitudinal study of an exemplary Australian applied theatre project, The Longest Night.
 This study revealed that, though participants experienced some immediate change, the longer-term outcomes resembled permanence and gave an overwhelming sense of continuity.
 I argue that this is because this set of practices indirectly limits change as practitioners operate within a system that tends to contain their practice, product and impact, as well as reproduce legitimised social and cultural values and norms.

-Trede, F, Goodyear, P, Macfarlane, S, Markauskaite, L, McEwen, C & Tayebjee, F 2017, 'Learning in Hybrid Spaces: Designing a Mobile Technology Capacity Building Framework for Workplace Learning' in Work-Integrated Learning in the 21st Century: Global Perspectives on the Future, Emerald Publishing Limited, pp. 83-97.View/Download from: UTS OPUS or Publisher's site
+Trede, F, Goodyear, P, Macfarlane, S, Markauskaite, L, McEwen, C & Tayebjee, F 2017, 'Learning in Hybrid Spaces: Designing a Mobile Technology Capacity Building Framework for Workplace Learning' in Work-Integrated Learning in the 21st Century: Global Perspectives on the Future, Emerald Publishing Limited, pp. 83-97.View/Download from: Publisher's site

 McEwen, C & Trede, F 2016, 'Educating Deliberate Professionals: Beyond Reflective and Deliberative Practitioners' in Educating the Deliberate Professional, Springer International Publishing, pp. 223-229.

 Trede, F & McEwen, C 2015, 'Critical Thinking for Future Practice: Learning to Question' in The Palgrave Handbook of Critical Thinking in Higher Education, Palgrave Macmillan US, pp. 457-474.View/Download from: Publisher's site